 With the thousands of bonsai books available for purchase, a shortlist of recommended books is essential to help you decide which one to buy.
-We have selected books in three categories (beginner, intermediate and advanced) that we believe are good choices.
+We have selected books in four categories (eBook, beginner, intermediate and advanced) that we believe are good choices.
 All the bonsai books listed below are widely available on the internet, or check this article for a store near you; Bonsai trees for sale.

 Cassell Illustrated (2005) - Paperback - 112 pages - ISBN 1844033503

 This book covers the basics; from techniques to acquire a tree to its daily care and maintenance.
 Very useful are the species showcases, in which the author gives background information on the most commonly used tree species for indoor bonsai.
 The texts are richly illustrated with drawings and photos.
 Great start for beginners at bonsai who are particularly interested in indoor bonsai trees.

 Sterling Pub.
 (1993) - Paperback - 120 pages - ISBN 0806903279

 Ideal book for beginners at bonsai; it discusses bonsai care and training in a simple and understandable way.
 Very convenient is the calendar that comes with the book, in which a seasonal checklist is added.
 Other topics discussed in this bonsai book are bonsai styles, pruning and wiring, fertilizing, repotting and selecting suitable tree species.

 DK Pub.
 (2003) - Paperback - 72 pages - ISBN 0789496879

 Well known book that has been around for a while.
 Harry Tomlinson succeeds in writing a short but clear explanation of basic bonsai techniques, and adds a ton of practical insights.
 Well illustrated.